 Relationships with People in Visited Communities

-we visit to conduct an intimate relationship with a local person.
+Be aware that it is taboo in some of the communities.
+We visit to conduct an intimate relationship with a local person.
 If you find yourself in a situation where a relationship with a local could develop, seek the advice of your group leader / guide who will find out, with the assistance of other locals, the correct courting process!
-Failure to do so could lead to compromising the credibility of future Earthbound Expeditions trips, not to mention the heavy fines levied in some communities, while in others it can be punishable by serious injury.
+Failure to do so could lead to compromising the credibility of Earthbound Expeditions trips, not to mention the heavy fines levied in some communities, while in others it can be punishable by serious injury.
 Be aware too that the well-being, social standing and reputation of the recipient of a foreigner’s attention can be seriously affected within their local communities.

 The prevalence of prostitution is an unfortunate element of Asia today and it is an aspect that Earthbound Expeditions want to have no part of in running our trips.
-The philosophy of Earthbound is one of mutual respect towards everyone we deal with and in particular the local people who make the region as special as it is.
-The use of prostitutes is completely contrary to this philosophy and we are strongly opposed to any of our travellers visiting prostitutes while in Asia.
+The philosophy of Earthbound Expeditions is one of mutual respect towards everyone we deal with and in particular the local people who make the region as special as it is.
+The use of prostitutes is completely contrary to this philosophy and we are strongly opposed to any of our travelers visiting prostitutes while in Asia.

 While there is a risk of contracting HIV and sexually transmitted diseases, there are other wider social implications.
-Unlike prostitutes in some developed countries, many Asian women are not prostitutes of their own free will but are in fact bonded labour.
+Unlike prostitutes in some developed countries, many Asian women are not prostitutes of their own free will but are in fact bonded labor.
 They may have been lured into employment in the city and end up imprisoned in brothels.
-Many face condemnation and being ostracised by their communities and may not be able to return, while many more end up with drug problems and become infected with HIV or other STDs.
+Many face condemnation and being ostracized by their communities and may not be able to return, while many more end up with drug problems and become infected with HIV or other STDs.
 On this basis we strongly condemn any person who supports prostitution in Asia.
 It is not an acceptable excuse to say that it is ‘part of the culture’.

 Child prostitution or sex tourism is an abhorrent and illegal act that we strongly condemn.
 Any incidences of this will be reported to the local and international authorities, who have links with Interpol and will ensure that the person involved will be questioned – and if appropriate – charged.

-Donations & Gift Giving
+Donations & Gift giving

-This is a difficult issue for many travellers who want to assist the local communities but are unaware of the larger implications.
+This is a difficult issue for many travelers who want to assist the local communities but are unaware of the larger implications.
 There are many ways in which you can have a positive input into the communities that you visit:

 Do not give to begging children / adults as it reinforces that begging is an acceptable way to make a living for these children.
 It is best to follow the guidelines set by local people in how they treat beggars in their community e.g. in many places it is considered acceptable to give to the elderly and disabled as there is no social security or other way these people can earn money.
-Buddhists and Hindus believe giving to beggars will earn them 'merit'.
-Your tour leader can advise you further on this.
+Buddhists and Hindus believe in giving to beggars as this act will earn them ‘merits’.

-Ways not to give!
+Ways not to give

 Do not give sweets to children in the villages that we visit.
 Local people do not have access to dentists, nor can they afford them and again there is the issue of turning children into beggars.
 Pens, toothbrushes, clothing or other perhaps ‘worthwhile’ items are best distributed via a local charity, school teacher or community leader.

-Shopping & Dining
+Shopping and Dining

-Please refuse to buy any souvenirs, food or products made from local wildlife – this includes snake-wine, bear, bats,Tigers,monkey, frogs, turtles and sea horses.
+Please refuse to buy any souvenirs, food or products made from local wildlife – this includes snake-wine, bears, bats, tigers, monkeys, frogs, turtles and sea horses.
 Though a local delicacy, both bears and frogs, for example, are highly endangered and we should not encourage their demise.
 Where possible avoid restaurants that make a feature of wild endangered animal species on their menus.
 If you see an abuse of animals or wildlife, report this to the concerned places.
-Alternatively, advise your tour guide who will refer it to an appropriate organisation who can best handle it e.g. WSPA – the World Society for the Protection of Animals, TRAFFIC – the wildlife trade monitoring program of the World Wide Fund For Nature (WWF) and the World Conservation Union (IUCN).
+Alternatively, advise your tour guide who will refer it to an appropriate organization who can best handle it e.g. WSPA – the World Society for the Protection of Animals, TRAFFIC – the wildlife trade monitoring program of the World Wide Fund for Nature (WWF) and the World Conservation Union (IUCN).

 Supporting Local Communities

-Earthbound Expeditions support Amnesty International for their work to prevent serious human rights violations.
-Amnesty International campaigns to free prisoners of conscience, achieve fair trials and lobby governments to change unfair laws and unjust attitudes.
+Earthbound Expeditions supports Amnesty International for their work to prevent serious human rights violations.
+Amnesty International campaigns for free prisoners of conscience, achieve fair trials and lobby governments to change unfair laws and unjust attitudes.
 They have helped to increase public awareness of political imprisonment, torture and the death penalty throughout the world and have helped improve mechanisms for human rights protection.
 Have a look at their country reports for the human rights situation in the country you will visit.
 Be very discreet if you print these out and carry them in-country!

-Environmental Responsibility & Waste Minimisation
+Environmental Responsibility and Waste Minimization

 In south Asia, the enormous economic growth of the region has been at the cost of the environment.
-Analysts are only now beginning to recognise the extent of the damage and the true cost to the environment and the welfare of its inhabitants.( Melting ICe in the Himalayas too!!)
+Analysts are only now beginning to recognize the extent of the damage and the true cost to the environment and the welfare of its inhabitants.
 Debris-choked waterways, open sewers, excessive air pollution and plastic littering the streets are an obvious result of unrestrained economic growth.
-We don’t want our presence in Asia to add to this problem and need to minimise our impact on the places by practising waste minimisation initiatives whilst on holiday.
+We don’t want our presence in Asia to add to this problem and need to minimize our impact on the places by practicing waste minimization initiatives whilst on holiday.
 We can also assist our Asian hosts in making informed decisions in developing social and environmental programs that will benefit future generations.

 Try not to use plastic covered or wrapped foods when fresh options are available.
-The disposal of plastic and styrofoam is a major problem in south Asia, and the more we can do to reduce its use the better.
+The disposal of plastic and Styrofoam is a major problem in south Asia and the more we can do to reduce its use the better.
 Buy in local markets where little packaging is used, the food is fresh and the money is benefiting the local producers.
 Take your own bags with you when shopping – “say no to plastic”.

 Organic waste such as food scraps should not be dispersed or buried in national parks and other protected areas.
-This practise may introduce exotic seeds and is not the natural diet of the native animals.
+This practice may introduce exotic seeds and is not the natural diet of the native animals.
 Take it out with you again.